kingcean/blog-web/blog/2025/number/READMD.md

   - Perform common arithmetic operations with `NaN`.
   - Turn some object invalidity into a number, such as getting a the tick from an illegal date (`new Date("Good morning").getTime()`).

-  This value has a special mine grabbing, that is, it is not equal to any value or object, including or equal to itself.
+  This value has a special case, that is, it is not equal to any value or object, including or equal to itself.
 It can only be judged by calling function `isNaN`. and its size comparison with any number, all return `false`.

 - `Number.POSITIVE_INFINITY`